YasuNO-LLC/YoNAY/README.md

 ## FAQ

 ### How install?
-Go to https://github.com/pseudonym117/YasuNO/releases, install msi.
+Go to https://github.com/Derpthemeus/YoNAY/releases, download sources, build it yourself.

 ### Is it effective at improving win rates?
 We have found it to be at least as effective as placebos (n = 0).